Australia's Uranium Production and Exports

 The international flow of nuclear material means that nuclear materials are routinely mixed during processes such as conversion and enrichment and as such cannot be separated by origin thereafter.
 Therefore, tracking of individual uranium atoms is impossible.
 Since nuclear material is fungible—that is, any given atom is the same as any other—a uranium exporter is able to ensure its exports do not contribute to military applications by applying safeguards obligations to the overall quantity of material it exports.
 This practice of tracking quantities rather than atoms has led to the establishment of universal conventions for the industry, known as the principles of equivalence and proportionality.
 The equivalence principle provides that where AONM loses its separate identity because of process characteristics (e.g. mixing), an equivalent quantity of that material is designated as AONM.
 These equivalent quantities may be derived by calculation, measurement or from operating plant parameters.
 The equivalence principle does not permit substitution by a lower quality material.
 The proportionality principle provides that where AONM is mixed with other nuclear material and is then processed or irradiated, a corresponding proportion of the resulting material will be regarded as AONM.

-6 Based on 2015 world requirements of 78,875 tonnes UOC from the World Nuclear Association's World Nuclear Power Reactors & Uranium Requirements (1 January 2016) - http://www.world-nuclear.org/info/Facts-and-Figures/World-Nuclear-Power-Reactors-and-Uranium-Requirements/.
+5 Based on 2017 world requirements of 65,014 tonnes UOC from the World Nuclear Association’s World Nuclear Power Reactors & Uranium Requirements (July 2018) – http://world-nuclear.org/information-library/facts-and-figures/world-nuclear-power-reactors-and-urani um-requireme.aspx

-10 On 17 October 2012, the Australian Government announced that it would exempt India from its policy allowing supply of Australian uranium only to those States which are Parties to the NPT.
+14 On 17 October 2012, the Australian Government announced that it would exempt India from its policy allowing supply of Australian uranium only to those States that are Parties to the NPT.